Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Linear-LLM-SCM Framework

 \subsection{Metrics for Evaluating Parameterization}

-Our framework performs comparisons between ground-truth effect parameters and the effect parameterization from LLMs.
-For DAGs with learned parameter ground truth (explained in the next section), we calculate metrics (M1)--(M4).
+Our framework compares ground-truth effect parameters and the effects elicited via LLMs, obtaining metrics (M1)--(M4), which we defined as in Appendix~\ref{app:metrics}.
 For (M1)--(M3), we compute the L2 norm over all linear coefficients across nodes; the contribution aggregation differs by metric.
-These metrics capture distances between LLM-elicited parameter vectors per node $\boldsymbol{\beta}_{LLM,j}$ and ground truth vectors per node $\boldsymbol{\beta}_{GT,j}$.
-For each vector, we denote $j$'s each direct parents' edges effect size (scaler) using index $i$: $\beta_{LLM,j,i}$ and $\beta_{GT,j,i}$.
+These metrics capture distances between LLM-elicited parameter vectors per node and ground truth vectors per node.
 (M4) captures relative effect-size ordering per node.
-Concretely, if a node $j$ has parents $a$ and $b$ and the effect sizes are ${\beta}_{LLM,j,a}=-0.8 < {\beta}_{LLM,j,b}=0.5$ while ${\beta}_{GT,j,a}=-2 < {\beta}_{GT,j,b}=3$, for this node we increment the sum by one before moving to the next node, finally obtaining (M4).
-The metrics are summarized as follows: